MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-create-edit.md

 ### [ARM template](#tab/arm)

-Use the following template to create a DCR using information from [Structure of a data collection rule in Azure Monitor](./data-collection-rule-structure.md) and [Sample data collection rules (DCRs) in Azure Monitor](./data-collection-rule-samples.md) to define the `dcr-properties`.
+Use the following template to create a DCR, replacing `<dcr-properties>` with the properties for your DCR.
+You can use this template to create a new DCR or update an existing one.

 ```json
 {